zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 Line 4 shows how to conditionally add files.
 The build system replaces the variable ``$(ARCH)`` for each supported architecture.

-The entry in line 6 includes all the entries located in :file:`Makefile.inc` at the kernel's root folder.
-The entries let the build system know, that your application has to be included as part of the build.
+The entry in line 6 includes all entries located in :file:`Makefile.inc` at the kernel's root folder.
+The entries let the build system know that your application has to be included as part of the build.

 The next example comes from the kernel's code, specifically from